libattachsql/libattachsql/docs/contributors/github.rst

 Help
 ----

-If you get stuck at any point feel free to reach out to us on Freenode IRC channel #libAttachSQL or file an issue on Github.
+If you get stuck at any point feel free to reach out to us on the `#libAttachSQL Freenode channel <irc://chat.freenode.net/libAttachSQL>`_ or file an issue on Github.